 Volunteers are an integral component of the statewide Lawyer Assistance efforts.
 Peer support has proven time and time again to be a vital component to the improvement in the condition of an attorney that is struggling.
 Having that connection to another attorney is a secure point for many who feel alone and have no other supports in place.
 Volunteers share their experiences and time, providing the struggling attorney with friendship, advice, and support.
 Volunteers connect with attorneys in person and over the phone, through text and email.
 Whatever method works best for the volunteer and the attorney is the best method for the connection.
 It cannot be stressed enough how important volunteers are to the program, they are the lifeblood of the LAP.
 The volunteer training manual is below, please read through it and contact the LAP for more information.
-We are currently in need of female volunteers and also volunteers that have struggled with and worked through issues around anxiety, depression, and grief.

 In addition to providing peer assistance and support to their colleagues, volunteers can serve as speakers who help educate the legal profession about stress, depression, addiction and other mental health issues.

 Alcohol use disorder is the most common substance use disorder in the United States, affecting nearly three million people annually.
 Up to 40% of all hospital beds in the US are being used to treat health conditions related to alcohol.
 There are an average of six deaths every day due to alcohol overdoses.
 These statistics are shocking, but for those in the legal field, the statistics around alcohol use disorder are even more concerning.
-In a recent study, one in three practicing lawyers reported problematic drinking patterns, which is significantly higher than studies which show 6.8% of Americans exhibited signs of alcohol use disorder.
-There are many suggested reasons for the high rate of alcohol issues with those in the law, but the fact remains, alcohol use disorder is a big problem for the profession.
+In a recent study, one in five practicing lawyers reported problematic drinking patterns, which is significantly higher than studies which show 6.4% of Americans exhibited signs of alcohol use disorder.* There are many suggested reasons for the high rate of alcohol issues with those in the law, but the fact remains, alcohol use disorder is a big problem for the profession.
 There is help.
 The LAP can help you or your colleague come to terms with the problem and seek the professional help needed.
 If you’re concerned about your own drinking and want to take proactive steps before the disorder grows-because alcohol use disorder is a progressive disease, there are many in-person and online resources and supports available.
 These are listed below.

 If you’re not sure if your alcohol use is really a problem in your life, there are several online tests available to help you figure that out.
 There is a link to one listed below.
 Alcohol is an addictive substance, no matter how little or how much you drink, its impact on your body is designed to increase your desire to consume more.